kthrn22/OOD-Linker/README.md

 # Invariant Link Selector for Spatial-Temporal Out-of-Distribution Problem

-This repository is the official implementation of the paper Invariant Link Selector for Spatial-Temporal Out-of-Distribution Problem (AISTATS 2025) by Katherine Tieu, Dongqi Fu, Jun Wu, Jingrui He.
+This repository is the official implementation of the paper Invariant Link Selector for Spatial-Temporal Out-of-Distribution Problem (AISTATS 2025) by Katherine Tieu, Dongqi Fu, Jun Wu, and Jingrui He.